Class 9 “The Adventures of Toto” Ruskin Bond

 Q1: Describe Toto’s appearance and some of his distinctive features.

 A1: Toto was a striking monkey with bright, mischievous eyes under deep-set eyebrows.
-His teeth, pearly white, often flashed in a smile that unnerved elderly Anglo-Indian ladies.
+His pearly-white teeth often flashed in a smile that unnerved elderly Anglo-Indian ladies.
 His hands appeared dried-up yet nimble; his ornamental and functional tail could scoop up unreachable treats and support him from branches like a third hand.

 Q2: Why did Grandfather decide to keep Toto’s presence a secret from Grandmother?

 A2: Grandfather kept Toto a secret from Grandmother to avoid her fussing over another addition to their household menagerie.
-He waited for a time when she was in an excellent mood to reveal Toto, knowing her tendency to worry about new animals and their potential mischief around the house.
+He waited until she was in an excellent mood to reveal Toto, knowing her tendency to worry about new animals and their potential mischief around the house.

 Q3: How did Toto’s behaviour cause a commotion at the Dehra Dun railway platform?